milankl/BernoulliMap/README.md

 The corresponding notebook with details on the numerical implementation can be found [here](https://github.com/milankl/BernoulliMap/blob/master/src/Bernoulli_map.ipynb).

+## Abstract

+The generalised Bernoulli map was recently used to analyse a "new pathology" of binary number formats in dynamical systems by Boghosian, Coveney and Wang, 2019.
+We revisit their results when simulating the generalised Bernoulli map with the following number formats: 16, 32 and 64-bit floating-points numbers, with deterministic and stochastic rounding, 32-bit posits and 16-bit logarithmic fixed-point numbers (logfixs).
+The numerical collapse of the attractor is confirmed for the special case β=2, which can only be prevented with logfixs whose rounding errors on subtraction preserve the chaotic property.
+For the generalised Bernoulli map with varying β the attractor is not found to collapse and better represented with higher precision number formats, similar as in many other dynamical systems.
+Especially Float64 and Float32 with stochastic rounding show negligible discrepancy to the analytical invariant measures.

 ## The generalised Bernoulli map and its invariant measures

 The generalised Bernoulli map is a one-variable chaotic system